yastn/yastn/docs/source/mps/algebra.rst

 .. autofunction:: yamps.MpsMpo.canonize_sweep

-See examples: :ref:`examples/mps/mps:Canonical form by QR decomposition`.
+See examples: :ref:`examples/mps/mps:Canonical form by QR`.

 The canonisation by `singular value decomposition` (SVD) allows to truncate components of the lowest applitude according to instructions provided in :code:`opts`.
 As default the object is not truncated.
 The truncation happens on each site of the object after persorming SVD of the tensor.

 .. autofunction:: yamps.MpsMpo.truncate_sweep

-See examples: :ref:`examples/mps/mps:Canonical form by SVD decomposition`.
+See examples: :ref:`examples/mps/mps:Canonical form by SVD`.